-Since the passage of the smoke ordinance in St. Louis City in 1937 Missouri has been working to improve air quality over the decades.
-Today, most areas of Missouri meet the federal Ambient Air Quality Standards with the exception of the ozone standard in some areas of the St. Louis metropolitan area and a few other localized areas for lead and sulfur dioxide.
+Missouri has been working to improve its air quality since the passage of the smoke ordinance in St. Louis City in 1937.
+Today, most areas of Missouri meet the National Ambient Air Quality Standards (NAAQS) with the exception of the ozone standard in some areas of the St. Louis metropolitan area and a few other localized areas for lead and sulfur dioxide.
+For more information about the pollutants with national emission standards, visit Air Pollutants and Sources.

-The state develops a plan to address emissions that contribute to poor air quality when an area does not meet air quality standards.
-The long-term trends in emissions and air pollutants continue to decrease thanks to planning efforts as well as support from industry and citizens to reduce emissions.
+When an area does not meet air quality standards, the Missouri Department of Natural Resources develops a plan to address emissions that contribute to poor air quality.
+The long-term trends in emissions and air pollutants continue to decrease thanks to planning efforts as well as support from industry and citizens.
+For more information about these plans, visit State Planning.

 Tracking the amount of pollutant emissions by regulated facilities is one way Missouri monitors improvements in air quality.
-The following charts track some emissions reported by large point sources such as power plants and industrial sources.
+Air emissions are created by a wide variety of sources.
+Each source emits different air pollutants at different rates.
+For more information, visit Air Emissions.

 Point Sources Emissions Reported by Regulated Facilities